kevincsv/mangaP/README.md

 # ❓About this project

-This project is made in order to learn and put into practice my knowledge of JavaScript on the BackEnd side, it was born as a personal project for the realization of sharing multimedia content for free, It consists of a RESTful API, which allows to perform a CRUD, complete and partial searches and image uploads.
+This project is made in order to learn and put into practice my knowledge of JavaScript on the BackEnd side, it was born as a personal project for the realization of sharing multimedia content for free, It consists of a RESTful API, which allows to perform a CRUD, complete and partial searches with pagination and image uploads.

 # 📑Table of Contents
 - [Features](#features)